Guymer/fortranlib/README.md

 ## To Do

 * This library is a consolidation of a whole load of functions and subroutines from a variety of different projects.
 It will take some time to pull them all in and make sure that they all work well together.
-* Obviously, the [compile.sh](compile.sh) needs to be replaced by a real Makefile at some point.

 ## Testing